maboelnour/learning-notes/articles/Optimizing-Passenger-Standalone.md

     Having more processes than CPUs may decrease total throughput a little thanks to context switching overhead, but the difference is not big because OSes are good at context switching these days.

-    On the other hand, if your CPUs are not used constantly, e.g. because they’re often blocked on I/O, then the above does not apply and increasing the number of processes/threads does increase concurrency and throughput, at least until the CPUs are saturated.
+    On the other hand, if your CPUs are not used constantly, e.g. because they’re often blocked on I/O, *then the above does not apply and increasing the number of processes/threads does increase concurrency and throughput, at least until the CPUs are saturated*.

 -   **Blocking I/O**.
 This covers all blocking I/O, including hard disk access latencies, database call latencies, web API calls, etc. Handling input from the client and output to the client does not count as blocking I/O, because Passenger has buffering layers that relief the application from worrying about this.